 Don’t Believe It?
 What Google & Campbells Knows that You May Not

 Gratitude and appreciation begin at the top, a fact successful CEOs in the world’s largest corporations know too well.

 Douglas Conant, former CEO of Campbell Soup wrote 30,000 thank you notes to employees during his tenure at the Fortune 500 company.
 Why?
 He knew that appreciation goes a very long way to creating a working environment where employees want to be productive.

 “Have you ever noticed how a pat on the back makes you feel great for days?
 If the praise comes in handwritten or email form, maybe you frame the note and put it on your wall so it can lift you up on a tough day or help you feel more engaged at work,” Conant wrote in an article published in the Harvard Business Journal.
 “Engaged employees are much more productive.”

 Google’s Senior Vice President of People Operations Laszlo Bock said treating people in the workplace with gratitude is “way more powerful than just saying ‘thanks.'”

 In a recent article posted on his LinkedIn page, Bock shared that expressing gratitude not only makes you happier but also may help you live longer.

-Bock added, in the workplace, encouraging gratitude from both the top down and within the ranks, may be “the secret weapon…to warding off the malaise that can come with routine.”
+Bock added, in the workplace, encouraging gratitude from both the top-down and within the ranks, maybe “the secret weapon…to warding off the malaise that can come with a routine.”

 Productivity = A Better Bottom Line